FC Prahova Ploiești: History

-The club was founded in 1909, under the name of United Ploiești, by the American and Dutch functionaries from the Petroleum Refineries, under the presidency of engineer Jacob Koppes.
-The first players of the club were: Braizer, the Mayor brothers, Bider, Kolman, van Beck, Meyer, Bolton.
-In 1911 the first Romanian player appears in the squad, Vintilescu.
-At the end of the 1911–12 season the club were crowned champions, winning at Ploiești against Olympia București with 6–2.
-The team from Bucharest played with only 9 players because, the two other players were schoolboys, and their parents didn't allow them to go to the away game.
-Starting with 1914, the foreign players left the country and United sees itself dissolved just before World War I started.
-The remaining players and staff were divided between two clubs, Româno-Americană București and Prahova Ploiești.

-In 1915 Jacob Koppes, refounded the club, under the name of Prahova Ploiești.
-In 1915–16 the team succeeded to win the national title once again.
-The crest of the club was represented by a black goat and the jersey colours were blue-yellow-white.
+The club was founded in 1909 as United Ploiești by the American and Dutch functionaries of the city's petroleum refineries, under the presidency of engineer Jacob Koppes.
+The first players of the club were Braizer, the Mayor brothers, Bider, Kolman, van Beck, Meyer and Bolton.
+In 1911, the first Romanian player appears in the squad, Vintilescu.
+At the end of the 1911–12 season, the club were crowned champions for the first time, beating Olympia București 6–2 at home.
+The team from Bucharest fielded only 9 players however, because the two other players were still underage, and their parents didn't allow them to attend the game.
+From 1914 on, the foreign players left the country and United saw itself dissolved just before World War I started.
+The remaining players and staff were divided between two clubs, Româno-Americană București and the eventual successor club Prahova Ploiești, founded in 1915 by United's former president Jacob Koppes.
+In 1915–16, the team won the national title once again, before competition stopped due to World War I. At the time, the crest of the club showed a black goat and the jersey colours were blue-yellow-white.

-After World War I it resumed its activity alongside the teams from Bucharest, participating at the national championship in the system of a final tournament, with the regional championships and league championships, between 1919 and 1932.
-During this period, its best performance was to win the South League Championship in 1931, using the following players: Zaharescu – Barasch, Ionescu Nălae – Vasilescu (Muller), Dancher, Popescu, Obretcovici, Rheingruber, Georgescu, Taryan, I. Niculescu, Atanasiu.
-In the national championship tournament, 1930–31, te team reaches the semifinals where it loses 2–3 to UD Reșița, and is eliminated.
+After the war, Prahova resumed its activity, playing alongside teams from Bucharest.
+Between 1919 and 1921, it participated in the national championship.
+When the Romanian championship format was changed to a single-elimination tournament between the champions of the regional leagues, Prahova first competed in the Bucharest region from 1921 to 1930 but faild to qualify for the final round.
+When the regional divisions were reformed in 1930, it was placed in the new Southern League.
+Prahova went on to win the Southern League in it's inaugural season with the players Zaharescu – Barasch, Ionescu, Nălae – Vasilescu (Muller), Dancher, Popescu, Obretcovici, Rheingruber, Georgescu, Taryan, I. Niculescu and Atanasiu.
+In the subsequent national championship of 1930–31, the team was eliminated by UD Reșița in the semi-final, losing 2–3.

-Starting with 1934, Prahova played in the Second Division (1934–1936), then in the Third Division (1936–1937) and again in the Second Division (1937–1941), the players used, among others, were: Iordăchescu, Șenchea, Dunăreanu, Rusen, Gh.
-Dragomirescu, Grun, Pascaru, Epure, T. Georgescu, Bujor, Farkas, Criciotoiu, Boldiș, Radu Florian, and in the period of World War II: Ioanid, Panovschi, Boacă, Șperlea, Bușac, T. Păunescu, I. Manolescu, N. Antonescu, V. Bărbulescu, Lipănescu, E. Vlaiculescu, Gh.
-Ionescu, R. Gologan.
+Starting with 1934, Prahova played in the second division (1934–1936), then in the third division (1936–1937) and again in the second division from 1937 to 1941.
+Among the players used before the outbrak of World War II were Iordăchescu, Șenchea, Dunăreanu, Rusen, Gh.
+Dragomirescu, Grun, Pascaru, Epure, T. Georgescu, Bujor, Farkas, Criciotoiu, Boldiș and Radu Florian.
+During the war period, the club fielded players including Ioanid, Panovschi, Boacă, Șperlea, Bușac, T. Păunescu, I. Manolescu, N. Antonescu, V. Bărbulescu, Lipănescu, E. Vlaiculescu, Gh.
+Ionescu and R. Gologan.